autoSteve/ha-solcast-solar/README.md

 The detail of these different forecast estimates can be found in sensor attributes, which contain both 30-minute daily intervals, and calculated hourly intervals across the day.
 Separate attributes sum the available estimates or break things down by Solcast site.
 (This integration usually references a Solcast site by by its 'site resource ID', and this can be found at the Solcast site https://toolkit.solcast.com.au/)

-The Energy dashboard in Home Assistant is populated with historical forecast data that is provided by the integration, with data retained for up to two years.
+The Energy dashboard in Home Assistant is populated with historical data that is provided by the integration, with data retained for up to two years.
+(Forecast history is not stored as Home Assistant statistics, rather is stored in a `json` cache file maintained by the integration.)

-Manipulation of forecasted values to account for shading is possible by setting dampening factors for hourly or half-hourly periods, and a "hard limit" may be set for over-sized solar arrays where expected generation cannot exceed an inverter maximum rating.
+Manipulation of forecasted values to account for predicable shading at times of the day is possible automatically, or by setting dampening factors for hourly or half-hourly periods.
+A "hard limit" may also be set for over-sized solar arrays where expected generation cannot exceed an inverter maximum rating.
 These two mechanisms are the only ways to manipulate the Solcast forecast data.

-Forecast history is not stored as Home Assistant statistics, rather is stored in a `json` cache file maintained by the integration.
+Solcast also produce historical "estimated actual" data.
+This is generally more accurate than a forecast because high resolution satellite imagery, weather and other climate observations (like water vapour and smog) are used to calculate the estimates.
+The integration automated dampening feature makes use of estimated actual data and compares it to generation history.

 > [!NOTE]
 >